-23VAC201 Semester - II 2H - 2C Instruction Hours / week: L: 2 T: 0 P:0 Marks: Internal: 40 External: 60 End Sem Total: 100 ester Exam: 3 Hours
+23VAC201 VALUE ADDED COURSE - Semester - II INDIAN KNOWLEDGE SYSTEM 2H - 2C

+Instruction Hours / week: L: 2 T: 0 P: 0 Marks: Internal: 40 External: 60 Total: 100

 - 1. To understand the Indian knowledge systems about origin, evolution and ontological approach - 2.
 To comprehend the Indian knowledge approaches with respect to time and language - 3.
 To obtain key knowledge on life and mind of Indian knowledge system - 4.
 To acquire key information on torchbearers of Indian knowledge system - 5.
 To attain strong knowledge on the role of Women in ancient and modern India